The Bankrate promise

-- buying a new car
+- Buying a car

-- going on a vacation
+- Going on a vacation

-Targeted savings goals spur good behaviors because they give people reasons to monitor their spending patterns to meet their goals.
-Setting up separate accounts for each goal can create boundaries, too.
 “It’s a big red stop sign that says: Do not touch unless it’s for this specific purpose,” says Ryan Frailich, CFP, CSLP, and founder of Deliberate Finances.

 Frailich recommends assigning a nickname to each account you open.
 “If you set up a gift fund for your kids and grandkids, and it says ‘Christmas gifts’ on it, you are a lot less likely to tap that money than you would be if it just said ‘savings account,’” he says.